Close Menu

 OUR EXPERT ATTORNEYS & LEGAL STAFF

 If you need help winning your benefits for myasthenia gravis, then you have found the right law firm.
-You can learn more about the attorneys at our law firm on our About Us page.
+You can learn about the attorneys at our law firm on our About Us page.

 For example, you may want to know that Dianna Cannon has been helping her clients win Social Security cases for over thirty years.
-Additionally, Brett Bunkall and Andria Summers have also won thousands of SSDI and SSI cases.
+Additionally, Brett Bunkall and Andria Summers have won thousands of SSDI and SSI cases.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our experts can help you file for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms that will need to be filled out.
 Don’t worry.
 If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms.
+You can learn about SSA’s appeal forms.
 Call us today for help winning your SSD benefits.

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

-Learn more about Utah SSD benefits here.
-Nevada SSI Information is on this website.
+Learn about Utah SSDI benefitsNevada SSI Information is also available.
 We also represent clients in Idaho.
-Lear more about Idaho SSD benefits.
-Find out more about Colorado SSDI benefits.
-Likewise, if you are from California, read more about California SSD & SSI information.
+Learn about Idaho SSDI benefits.
+Find out about Colorado SSDI benefits.
+Likewise, if you are from California, then review California SSDI & SSI information.

 Over the last 30 years, we have won thousands of SSDI and SSI claims.
 Additionally, we have won over $100 million in SSD and SSI benefits for our clients.
 It has become more difficult to win Social Security cases.
 Also, SSA’s listing rules are harder to meet.
 That is why you need an attorney who will help you win your case.